Oh Captain! My Captain? Marvel’s Cinematic Universe re-begins in Captain Marvel (2019)

 Pity poor Marvel.
 Their greatest enemy isn’t Thanos, or the Red Skull, or Loki.
 It’s not even the whiny bitter minority who somehow take offence at the very idea of a female superhero, or at least one that hasn’t been Zack Synder-approved.
 No, their mortal foe is Kano and with every passing movie, his model grows stronger.
-They’re a victim of their own success, a track record of over twenty movies and counting means that what comes next has a near-impossible hurdle to clear.
+It’s hard to even imagine a time where Marvel movies have been left in the dust, but they’re a victim of their own success; a track record of over twenty movies and counting means that what comes next has a near-impossible hurdle to clear.
 Amazing becomes great, great merely good, good is expected – and nobody’s ever been delighted by getting exactly what they expected.
 And all this is happening at the same time as the DCEU is on an upswing because of a reverse Kano model where the ‘achievement’ of not being actively terrible has become some kind of triumphant relief.

 Fortunately, “Captain Marvel” isn’t just good, it’s great, because of – or in spite of – the crucible of expectation, cultural weaponization and vitriolic online discourse.
 All that sound and fury ultimately signifies nothing because the film succeeds on its own merits, both as a standalone introduction to the character and as a building block of the wider MCU.